Should I consider personal accident insurance if I already have health insurance?

 - Payment can be used for all treatments.
 You can use the cover for a range of treatments for injuries that may not be covered by your health insurance.

 - Payment can be used to replace income.
-As you’ll be out of work, you can sustained your income until you find your feet.
+As you’ll be out of work, you can sustain your income until you find your feet.

 - Payment can also be used however you like.
 You can use the payment for additional medical expenses like rehab, or even non-medical uses such as taking a holiday.

-Personal accident vs health insurance for the on-going expenses of an accident
+Personal accident vs health insurance for an accident's ongoing expenses

 |Insurance type||Rehab equipment||Long term nursing care||Modifications to home and vehicles||Ongoing living expenses|